jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 ### <a name="ancillary1_daily_rate"></a>Ancillary analyses 1: Estimating daily global viral dispersal rates for the entire SARS-CoV-2 dataset
 We estimated the daily global viral dispersal rate for the entire SARS-CoV-2 dataset under a more granular phylodynamic model that allows the average dispersal rate to vary from day to day (while keeping the other biogeographic model components identical to the joint inference) to assess the correlation between these estimates with the daily volume of global air travel during the early phase of the COVID-19 pandemic.
 We performed these analyses using the modified version of `BEAST`; the corresponding XML scripts are located in `analyses/ancillary1_daily_rate`.
-To accommodate phylogenetic uncertainty, we performed these analyses while averaging over (a subsample of) the marginal posterior distribution of dated phylogenies inferred in the joint analyses; we include this tree file in our Dryad repository (file-size constraints prevent us from including it in this repository).
+To accommodate phylogenetic uncertainty, we performed these analyses while averaging over (a subsample of) the marginal posterior distribution of dated phylogenies inferred in the joint analyses [`analyses/step3_joint_analyses`](#step3_joint_analyses); we include this tree file in our Dryad repository (file-size constraints prevent us from including it in this repository).

 ### <a name="ancillary2_reduced_dataset"></a>Ancillary analyses 2: Assessing the impact of incomplete viral sampling
 We also performed additional series of analyses to assess the sensitivity of our results to incomplete and non-random sampling sampling of SARS-CoV-2 sequences.